aseyedia/funky-website/README.md

 ## Funky Website

 I always wanted to make a funky website.
-I already had the domain name (www.artaseyedian.com), and over the course of making this site, I realized that I wanted this to be my main professional site, the one that I list on my resume.
-I really just woke up one morning and decided to finally make my funky website.
+You can view it [here](www.artaseyedian.com).

 ## Features